Effective Meetings - Part 2

 Thanks for joining us for Part 2 of our "Effective Meetings" series.
 Last time, we discussed creating a basic framework to ensure that attendees understand what topics will be discussed in a meeting.

 In this article, we'll begin to delve deeper into the conversation and ensure that all parties understand and acknowledge the next steps and action items that came from the meeting.

-For a sales meeting, whether via phone, web conference or face to face, ensure that you take the time to further research your contact(s) and gather as much information as possible about their organization.
+For external meetings, whether via phone, web conference or face to face, ensure that you take the time to further research your contact(s) and gather the pertinent information needed to guide the conversation.

-It's a good idea to visit their LinkedIn Page, website and any other areas of interest that could guide the conversation depending on your industry.
+It's a good idea to visit their LinkedIn Page, website and any other areas of interest that could provide great intel, depending on your industry.

 Remember, your prospects are busy people and often have to run in and out of meetings in a flash.
 Ensure that you set the time and subject parameters for the meeting to ensure that the time is well used by all parties involved.

 Congrats, your prospect actually showed up for your discovery call.
 But what can you do to ensure that you and your prospect get the most out of the discussion, and the prospect understands what is to take place in the next 15 minutes?